Kracken256/quix/orbit/README.md

 # How to build?
 - Clone the repository
 - Navigate to the root of the repository
-- Run `jcc build -O5 -g2 -o orbit.jlib .`
+- Run `quixcc build -O5 -g2 -o orbit.jlib .`
 - It will take a while to build.
 Also, the output jlib file will be quite large.
-It contains extra debug symbols and JLang metadata sections.
+It contains extra debug symbols and QUIX metadata sections.
 It will be significantly smaller when linked and stripped to a final executable.

 # How to install?
-- Run `jcc install orbit.jlib`
+- Run `quixcc install orbit.jlib`
 - If the command fails, try running it with `sudo`

 # How to use?
-- Add `import [module]` to the top of your JLang source file.
+- Add `import [module]` to the top of your QUIX source file.
 For example, `import string` to use the string manipulation functions.
-- Compile the JLang source file with `jcc`.
+- Compile the QUIX source file with `quixcc`.
 Linking will be done automatically if the standard library is installed in the default location.
-If it is not, add the absolute path to the library to the `jcc` command.
-For example, `jcc /usr/lib/lib/orbit.jlib [source file] -o [output file]`
+If it is not, add the absolute path to the library to the `quixcc` command.
+For example, `quixcc /usr/lib/lib/orbit.jlib [source file] -o [output file]`